oslabs-beta/BottleNetes/README.md

 If you prefer a manual setup or want to customize each step, please follow:

-- [this page](readme/manual-setup-instruction.md) for the initial manual setup.
+- [this page](markdown/manual-setup-instruction.md) for the initial manual setup.
-- and [this page](readme/latency-prerequisite.md) for installing service mesh for latency tracking.
+- and [this page](markdown/latency-prerequisite.md) for installing service mesh for latency tracking.

-## AWS integration ☁️
+## ☁️ AWS Integration ☁️

-If you want to make Bottlenetes work with your AWS EKS cluster, please follow the instructions in [this page](readme/aws-integration-instruction.md).
+If you want to make Bottlenetes work with your AWS EKS cluster, please follow the instructions in [this page](markdown/aws-integration-instruction.md).

 ## 🌟 Roadmap Ahead 🌟